 The catchments considered for the parameter regionalization were 701 catchments from the Global Runoff Data Centre (GRDC) database with quality controlled, observed discharge.
 These catchments are a subset of those used in Beck et al. (2016) (We did not have access to the Falcone et al. (2010) GAGES-II data-set or the Peel et al. (2000) data-set for this study and there were eight GRDC catchments which we did not process because of issues with meta-data).
-Note that there are no donor catchments within the GBM region which is simulated for this study.
+Note that there are no 220 donor catchments within the GBM region which is simulated for this study.
 Three donor catchments were matched to each grid-cell to include a measure of parameter uncertainty.
 This resulted in 73 donor catchments for the 0.5° grid and 222 donor catchments for the $0.1^{\circ}$ grid.
 In both cases, we only considered donor catchments which were used for at least 50 grid-cells.

 We note that there are differences in scale between the catchments and the model grid-cells.
 The catchments used have areas ranging between 17 km and 10,000 km, with an median area of 1,300 km.
-On the other hand, the grid-cells have areas of roughly 120 km and 3,000 km at the equator, for the $0.1^{\circ}$ and $0.5^{\circ}$ resolution grids, respectively.
-Catchments with similar size to the grid-cells are most appropriate for this type of regionalization, however, we considered all available catchments with area less than 10,000 km to ensure our sample of catchments covers the widest possible range of climatic and physiographic characteristics.
+On the other hand, the grid-cells have areas of 225 roughly 120 km and 3,000 km at the equator, for the 0.1° and 0.5° resolution grids, respectively.
+Catchments with similar Table 2.
+List of catchment characteristics used for parameter regionalization, and corresponding data sources.